selirah/deel-autcomplete-component/questions.md

 ## Answer

-The `setState` method in React is used to update the state of a component, and it takes two arguments: an **object** or a **function** and an optional **callback function**.
+The `setState` method in React is used to update the state of a component, and it takes two arguments: an **object** or a **function** and an optional **callback** function.

-The `object` argument has keys with represents the state properties needed to be updated, and the values represents the new values for those properties.
+The `object` argument has keys which represents the state properties needed to be updated, and the values represents the new values for those properties.

 ```
 this.setState({ key1: value1, key2: value2 });